 By default, Sub-Features do not map into dev tools, however, this can be customized if desired.

-Time period attached to Sections/Features.
+Time period attached to Epics/Features.
 Can be defined as per your organization’s terminology (e.g. MVP, Quarters, etc.)

 Optional.
 Typically map to Fix Versions or equivalent.